MADHAN056/ARCFACE-BASED-ATTENDANCE-SYSTEM/README.md

 ## Installation Requirements
 Before installing Python dependencies, make sure you have the required system tools installed.
-Run this command in PowerShell: winget install -e --id Microsoft.VisualStudio.2022.BuildTools \n Load buffalo_l model in .insightface Folder (Create a New Folder named "Model" inside .insightface folder and move the arcface model into it)
+Run this command in PowerShell: winget install -e --id Microsoft.VisualStudio.2022.BuildTools Load buffalo_l model in .insightface Folder (Create a New Folder named "Model" inside .insightface folder and move the arcface model into it)

 ## Imported Modules, Tools and Their Roles